nqngo/talks/slides/cloud/design-deploy.md

 Note:
 - *Traditional Storage Area Network (SAN)*: SANs are primarily used to make storage devices, such as disk arrays and tape libraries, accessible to servers so that the devices appear as locally attached to the operating system.
   - Pros: SANs offer high performance, reliability, and fault tolerance.
 They are excellent for applications that require high-speed data access and block-level storage, such as databases.
-  - Cons: SANs can be expensive and complex to manage.
-They may also lack the scalability and flexibility that some modern applications require.
+  - Cons: SAN requires specialised hardware and dedicated network components, such as Fibre Channel switches, to establish connectivity between storage and servers.
+The management of SAN involves configuring and managing the dedicated network infrastructure.
 - *Hyperconverged Infrastructure (HCI)*: HCI combines compute, storage, and networking into a single system.
 It's a software-defined solution that is designed to simplify the management of data centres by consolidating each of these components into a single unit.
   - Pros: HCI is easy to scale by simply adding more units.
 It simplifies management by offering a single solution for all infrastructure needs.
 It can also offer cost savings by reducing the need for separate storage, compute, and networking devices.
   - Cons: HCI can be less flexible than other solutions, as you have to scale all resources together, even if you only need more of one.
 It may also not offer the same level of performance as dedicated storage solutions for certain workloads.
 It is also difficult to maintain a separation of duties between storage and compute.